sm2828/sample-collab/README.md

-I'm a software developer currently looking for an internship or entry-level position.
+I'm a software developer learning as much as I can about Solana.

 ## Most Used Languages